+Can you believe this?
 It is estimated that 85% of Americans have an internal parasite problem!
+(1)

 Parasites are organisms that live in or on a host organism.
 They gain an advantage at the expense of the host.
 Internal parasites live inside the body and feed off of food or blood.
-Worms, coccidia and blood parasites are all types of internal parasites.
+Worms, coccidia, and blood parasites are all types of internal parasites.
 They come in many different shapes and sizes and can cause numerous health problems when left untreated.
-Some consume your food, leaving you hungry and unable to gain weight.
+For example, some consume your food, leaving you hungry and unable to gain weight.
 Others feed off of your red blood cells and cause anemia.
-Some lay eggs and cause itching, irritability and insomnia.
+Some lay eggs and cause itching, irritability, and insomnia.
+(2)

 What Causes Parasites?

-Your risk for getting intestinal parasites can become greater due to certain factors.
-These include:
+Your risk for getting intestinal parasites can become greater due to these certain factors:

 - International travel

-- Living or visiting an area known to have parasites
+- Visiting or living in an area known to have parasites

 What Are The Symptoms?

-Parasites can live in the intestines for years without causing symptoms.
+Unfortunately, parasites can live in the intestines for years without causing symptoms.
 When symptoms do occur, they can appear as any one of these: (3)

 - Abdominal pain